-Note: There are mosquitoes here, so don’t make the mistake of forgetting insect repellent.
+Note: There can be mosquitoes here, so don’t make the mistake of forgetting insect repellent.

 Fort Bragg’s Glass Beach, seemingly covered in gems, is the result of decades of broken bottles, windows, and car taillights littering the area.
 These useless particles have naturally transformed into beachcombing treasures covering the beach.
 Hike down the smaller cliffs to the main parts of Glass Beach to check out the sea life and tidepools that exist here.
 It’s quite a sight to see.

 The downtown area by Main Street is the best spot to grab breakfast/lunch.
 We love Eggheads Restaurant, a fun family-owned restaurant adorned in Wizard of Oz photos and murals.
 Follow up your meal with a stroll through town, popping into the various gift shops, boutiques, and general stores.